 The joint operation named Budapest Waterworks – ARTHA Envirotama JO led by our company won the public procurement tender ‘IKK Water Supply Program and Small Water Treatment Plant for Water Scarcity Area’ announced by the Indonesian Ministry of Public Utilities and Housing.

-In the framework of the project, water treatment units shall be built in altogether 34 locations of three islands of Indonesia (Sumatra, Java and Sulawesi) in the value of USD 36.4 million.
+In the framework of the project, water treatment units shall be built in altogether 36 locations of four islands of Indonesia (Flores, Sumatra, Java and Sulawesi) in the value of USD 36.4 million.

 Our company concluded an agreement with the National Water Supply and Drainage Board of Sri Lanka on the reconstruction works of two water treatment plants, Labugama and Kalatuwawa, financed by the Tied Aid Loan Programme.
 In the case of Kalatuwawa, the assignment covers the complete reconstruction and capacity enlargement of the plant from a daily capacity of 71,000 m3 to 90,000 m3.
 The daily capacity of the Labugama plant will be increased from 40,000 m3 to 60,000 m3.